djcarter85/codingblog/src/_posts/2019-01-26-string-formatting-in-dot-net.md

 ---
 title: String formatting in .NET
-summary: In any programming language, it is very common to want to take something that is not a string (say a number) and turn it into a string.
-Let's have a look at the many ways you can do this in .NET.
+summary: How to turn something that is not a string into a string in .NET.
 ---

 In any programming language, it is very common to want to take something that is